loneyeti/snowscribe/memory-bank/activeContext.md

 - Client-side components that manage their own data fetching (like `ProjectDashboardClient` for chapters/scenes) provide good encapsulation but require careful state management for loading, errors, and updates.
 - Next.js 15 requires careful handling of dynamic APIs (`params`, `cookies()`, `headers()`) by `await`ing them in server contexts.
 - **Server-Side Internal API Calls & Cookies**: When making server-side `fetch` requests from data-fetching functions (e.g., in `lib/data/*`) to internal API routes, cookies are not automatically forwarded by `fetch` as reliably as expected.
 It's necessary to explicitly read cookies using `cookies()` from `next/headers` and attach them to the `Cookie` header of the outgoing `fetch` request to ensure proper authentication of these internal calls.
+- **Centralized Authorization Logic**: The introduction of `verifyProjectOwnership` guard promotes DRY principles and centralizes a critical aspect of authorization logic for project-related data, making API routes cleaner and more consistent.
+  - **Navigation ID Consistency**: Ensured consistency in navigation item IDs between `PrimarySidebar.tsx` and `ProjectDashboardClient.tsx` to correctly render different project sections.
+A mismatch was causing the World Notes section to not display.
+- **Outline Data Model Simplification (2025-05-11)**: Refined the outline feature requirements leading to a significant simplification of its data model.
+The new model ties outlining directly to existing `projects` and `scenes` tables (by adding fields like `one_page_synopsis` to projects, and `outline_description`, `pov_character_id` to scenes) instead of using a separate, more complex `outline_items` table.
+This enhances data consistency and aligns better with the product vision of a unified manuscript and outline structure.